-(b) The Employer agrees to adopt standards in the promotion of psychologically healthy workplace.
+(b) The Employer agrees to adopt standards in the promotion of a psychologically healthy workplace.

-(c) The Employer will support the provision of education and training in mental health first aid for the OHS representatives including members of the joint Labour Management Committee.
+(c) The Employer will support the provision of education and training in mental health first aid for the Occupational Health and Safety Representatives including members of the Joint Labour Management Committee.
 This course shall be provided at the Employer's expense.
 The Employer will ensure that all participants are given leave to attend with full pay and benefits and without loss of seniority.

 (d) Immediate critical incident stress debriefing and post traumatic counselling shall be made available for employees who have suffered as a result.
-The cost associated with the provisions of this subclause will not exceed an annual total of \$4,000.
+Leave required to attend such debriefing or counselling sessions will be without loss of pay or benefits.
+The cost associated with the provisions of this sub-clause will not exceed an annual total of \$4000.